 It was a boiling hot day, and I'm no fan of the sun

 So I decided to fiddle with the gate.
 As it turned out, it wasn't locked after all.
 There was a lock on the gate giving everyone the impression that it was locked, but the gate was merely jammed.
 A bit of a tug in the right manner and it rolled to the right as it should.

-For much of 2016, Renuka was having a lot of trouble with her allergies and partly with breathing at night.
+For much of the year, Renuka was having a lot of trouble with her allergies and partly with breathing at night.
 On the trip to India, she went through the Ayurvedic treatment that helped her reduce the nodules that were blocking her breathing.
 We thought with treatment the problem of breathing well would improve—and it did.
 Even so, we couldn't shake the problem of her allergies.

 Around 2008 or 2009 she'd gone to an allergy clinic